wowdop/meet-html-and-css/help/content-1.md

 1. the `backgroung` property
 1. the `background-attachment` property
-1. the `background-color` property - See Must Know Tags
+1. the `background-color` property - See intro/color-font-and-background
-1. the `background-image` property - See Must Know Tags
+1. the `background-image` property - See intro/color-font-and-background
 1. the `background-position` property
 1. the `background-repeat` property
 1. the `background-clip` property